Shadowplay by Norman Lock

 Review on Goodreads.

-In Java, a master of the shadow-puppet theater seeks to possess-by his art-a woman, who perishes as though by the contagion of his unnatural desire.
+In Java, a master of the shadow-puppet theater seeks, through his art, to possess another, who perishes as though by the contagion of his unnatural desire.
 Shadowplay is a meditation on story-telling as an act of seizure, a parable of obsession and of the danger of confounding the real with its representations.

 Praise for Shadowplay